danwhitston/auction-api/README.md

 List all items that have been submitted for auction.
 There is currently no ordering and no filtering on this list.
 The request has to include a valid `auth-token` header.

-### `/auctions` GET
+### `/auctions?status=open|completed` GET

 Returns a list of all auctions, including bids made for each auction.
+If the optional status parameter is included, then the list of auctions is filtered to either open or completed ones.
 The request has to include a valid `auth-token` header.

 ### `/auctions/:id` GET